kean/Nuke/Demo/README.md

 Launch the app with the `NUKE_DIAGNOSTICS_ENABLED` environment variable set – it is in the scheme, unticked, under Run › Arguments › Environment Variables – and every image task logs where its time went to Console, under the `com.github.kean.NukeDemo` subsystem.
-The pipeline of the **Request Options** screen records its tasks either way, and shows the record on screen.
+The pipelines of the **Request Options** and **Priority & Coalescing** screens record their tasks either way, and show what the records say on screen.

 From the terminal, with the simulator booted: